blockbind/blockbind/README.md

 Block Bind utilizes the Pub/Sub functionality of Redis to communicate with other servers.
 Block Bind also uses the key value storage for temporary synchronized data.

+## Try Block Bind out

+We provide a Docker test environment that contains all dependencies and two 1.16.5 Spigot servers.
+Please take a look at [blockbind/docker-testenv](https://github.com/blockbind/docker-testenv) if you would like to check it out.

 ## Roadmap